Doctor of Dental Surgery (DDS)

 - Reading Comprehension Test (RCT)

-The Canadian DAT must be written by November 15 of the year prior to admission in order for results to be received by January 15 in the year admission is sought.
+The DAT must be written by November 15 of the year prior to admission in order for results to be received by January 15 in the year admission is sought.
 The DAT must be no older than five years on November 1.

 We recommend applicants take the DAT exam earlier in the year that they intend to apply.
 If one of the required sections is scored below 15 or something should go wrong, an applicant would have the opportunity to retake the test by November.